Marnate's Bunker: History

-Captain Voettler found a solution with the German command of Olgiate Olona, located a few meters from Prospiano railway station from which the material could be easily sent, either to Milan or directly to Mendrisio.
+Captain Voettler found a solution with the German command of Olgiate Olona, located a few metres from Prospiano railway station, from which the material could be easily sent, either to Milan or directly to Mendrisio.
 Wolff approved the request and ordered the construction of a bunker close to the German command of Olgiate Olona to protect the material.
-The construction was assigned to General Hans Leyers, responsible of the RuK, located in Como, at the specific request of Captain Joseph Voettler.
+The construction was assigned to General Hans Leyers, responsible for the RuK, located in Como, at the specific request of Captain Joseph Voettler.
 For the construction of the bunker, General Hans Leyers asked for the collaboration of the German military specialized in defence building, at the time engaged close to the Brenner Pass area.
 A workforce was recruited and after two months of work, digging under Marnate and removing about 600 m³ of material, the bunker was ready to receive the first shipments of gold.
 For the final transformation of the gold into blocks, Captain Voettler made an agreement with the Azienda Minerali Metallici Italiani firm, located in Milan.
 Supplied with the blocks, they should have been sent to Marnate, kept in the bunker, and then transported to Mendrisio in Switzerland.
-However, because of the daily bombing on Milan, sending the semi-finished gold directly from Marnate to Switzerland was considered.
+However, because of the daily bombing of Milan, sending the semi-finished gold directly from Marnate to Switzerland was considered.